CtrlK

 Evals

-This is a well-structured skill description with excellent trigger term coverage and clear 'when to use' guidance.
-The main weakness is that the 'what it does' portion could be more specific about the range of concrete actions beyond just generating manifests.
-The description effectively carves out a distinct niche in the Kubernetes ecosystem.
+This is a well-structured skill description with excellent trigger term coverage and clear when/what guidance.
+The main weakness is that the 'what' portion could be more specific about the range of concrete actions beyond just generating manifests.
+The description effectively carves out a distinct niche in Kubernetes network security.

 Suggestions